-I focus on the interplay of elements in a situation that evoke the humor, sadness, beauty, irony, mystery or absurdity of being human, and that hint at what the subject is about.
-People's eyes, dress, body language, and relationships to objects and each other are some of the things I look for to create a storyline that resonates.
-I view life as bits of theatrical business, and catching them is where the fun is.
+I focus on moments that evoke the humor, beauty, irony or absurdity of being human.
+People's expressions, dress, body language and relationships to surroundings are some of what I look for to create a story line that resonates.
+And catching those unguarded bits of theatrical business is where the fun is.

-Solo exhibitions: Griffin Museum of Photography; Umbrella Arts; In An Instant Gallery; Dartmouth College.
+Solo exhibitions: Soho Photo Gallery of NYC; Griffin Museum of Photography; Umbrella Arts; In An Instant Gallery; Dartmouth College.

-Gallery representation: Soho Photo Gallery, NYC; TheCommotion.ca, (limited edition prints)
+Gallery representation: Soho Photo Gallery; TheCommotion.ca, (limited edition prints)

-Juried exhibitions: Over fifty, including Soho Gallery; Salmagundi Art Club; Your Daily Photograph; Center for Fine Art Photography; Analog Film Photography Assoc.; New York Center for Photographic Art; Black Box Gallery; Greg Moon Art; WPGA Pollux ("Photographer of the Year"), Charles Dodgson and Jacob Riis Awards; Cape Cod Art Assoc.; Texas National Art Competition; Camera USA; Minneapolis Photo Center; Colorado Photographic Arts Center; Boca Raton Museum.
+Juried group exhibitions: Over fifty, including MonoVisions; Soho Gallery; Salmagundi Art Club; Your Daily Photograph; Spider Awards; APA National; The Photo Review; Center for Fine Art Photography; Analog Film Photography Assoc.; New York Center for Photographic Art; Black Box Gallery; WPGA Pollux ("Photographer of the Year"), Charles Dodgson and Jacob Riis Awards; Texas National Art Competition; Camera USA; Boca Raton Museum.